Bishop Westcott Boys' School

-Bishop Westcott Boys' School (BWBS) is a boys' schools in eastern India.
-It focuses on all round development of students through various co-curricular activities.
+Bishop Westcott Boys' School (BWBS) is a boys' school in eastern India.
+It focuses on all-round development of students through various co-curricular activities.
 The school is located on the banks of the Subarnarekha River in Namkum block, 12 km from Ranchi, the capital of Jharkhand.
-The school is run by a managing committee, the Chotanagpur Dioecse Society, formed by the governing body, which comprises educators and citizens.
-Richard Ian Thornton is the present principal of the institution.
-It is one of the oldest schools in the area.
+The school is run by a managing committee, the Chotanagpur Diocese Society, formed by the governing body, which comprises educators and citizens.
+Mr. J J Edwin (Joel Jonathan Edwin) is the present principal of the institution, who was the former principal of the Bishop School, Pune.
+Mr. R. I. Thornton, the former principal, holds the distinction of being the school's longest-serving principal, having dedicated 49 years to the institution.

 Founded on 24 February 1927 by Dr. Foss Westcott, the school building served as a makeshift hospital during World War II.
+It is one of the oldest schools in eastern India.

 Curriculum

 The school is affiliated with the Council for the Indian School Certificate Examinations (CISCE).
-The students are a mix of boarders (hostelers) and day scholars.
+The students are a mix of boarders (hostellers) and day scholars.

 The senior students are delegated responsibility by the school authority through their elevation as members of the Prefectorial Board, which is led by the school captain.
 Vice-captains on either wing assist the captain.